demisto/content/Integrations/Akamai_WAF/README.md

 ## API keys generating steps

-1. Go to `WEB & DATA CENTER SECURITY`>`Security Configuration`>choose you configuration>`Advanced settings`> Enable SIEM integration.
-2. [Open Control panel](https://control.akamai.com/) and login with admin account.
+1. [Open Control panel](https://control.akamai.com/) and login with admin account.
-3. Open `identity and access management` menu.
-4. Create user with assign roles `Network List` or make sure the admin has rights for manage SIEM.
-5. Log in to new account you created in the last step.
-6. Open `identity and access management` menu.
+2. Open `identity and access management` menu.
-7. Create `new api client for me`
+3. Create `new api client for me`
-8. Assign API key to the relevant users group, and assign on next page `Read/Write` access for `SIEM`.
+4. Assign API key to the relevant users group, and assign on next page `Read/Write` access for `Network Lists`.
-9. Save configuration and go to API detail you created.
+5. Save configuration and go to API detail you created.
-10. Press `new credentials` and download or copy it.
+6. Press `new credentials` and download or copy it.
-11. Now use the credentials for configure Akamai WAF in Demisto
+7. Now use the credentials for configure Akamai WAF in Demisto

 ## Configure Akamai WAF on Demisto